In-depth reviews

 If you're on a longer journey and run the battery down, the engine will awake from its slumber.
 Yet you may struggle to notice its presence, as it only produces a faint hum that's easily concealed if you're playing music or listening to the radio.
 The steering didn’t provide as much feedback as its BMW rival, and the car is not as sharp overall.
 But it is very stable at higher speeds, and its ride is ever so slightly softer than the 3 Series – especially on the fairly modest 18-inch alloy wheels of our AMG Line test car.

 There are few driving modes you can select: the default one is Hybrid, which we expect most people are likely to leave the car in.
 There’s a pure-electric mode, and another that maintains battery charge for when you need it most.
 Unsurprisingly, you also get a Sport mode, which tweaks the steering and throttle response – and instantly fires up the petrol engine.
-Nonetheless, acceleration in Sport is impressive thanks to assistance from the electric motor, with the car capable of 0-62mph in a little over six seconds.
+Nonetheless, acceleration in Sport is impressive thanks to assistance from the electric motor, with the car capable of covering the 0-62mph sprint in a little over six seconds and a top speed of 152mph.
+For context, the non-hybrid C 300 can do 6.0 seconds and 155mph respectively.

 Typically, you’d expect a battery as big as the C 300 e's to eat away at cabin space, especially in the rear.
 However, that’s not the case, and in fact there’s more head, leg and elbowroom than in the old model, with the C-Class remaining the benchmark for comfort in this class.

-The plug-in C 300 e saloon is available in AMG Line, AMG Line Premium and AMG Line Premium Plus trims, while the estate version is currently only offered in the range-topping specification.
-Each gets slightly sportier exterior styling than the base cars available elsewhere in the range, as well as a decent amount of equipment to go along with the sizable central touchscreen and digital driver’s display.
+The plug-in C 300 e saloon is available in AMG Line, AMG Line Premium and AMG Line Premium Plus trims, while the Estate version is currently only offered in the range-topping AMG Line Premium Plus specification.
+Each gets slightly sportier exterior styling than the base cars available elsewhere in the range, as well as a decent amount of equipment to go along with the impressive central touchscreen and digital driver’s display.

-However, that means the C 300 e saloon in AMG Line spec is priced at close to £49,000, which is a few thousand pounds more than the facelifted BMW 330e in M Sport trim.
-Meanwhile, the C-Class PHEV estate starts from nearly £56,500 – significantly more than its plug-in 3 Series equivalent.
+However, that means the C 300 e saloon in AMG Line spec is priced at close to £52,000, which is a few thousand pounds more than the facelifted BMW 330e in M Sport trim.
+Meanwhile, the C-Class PHEV Estate starts from £60,500 – significantly more than its plug-in 3 Series equivalent.

-Mercedes has gone all-out with this version of its plug-in hybrid compact exec, adding an impressive 68-mile electric range, a flagship-worthy infotainment system and comfortable interior to an already appealing package.
-It’s therefore hard to imagine that any company-car driver who isn’t ready to make the switch to electric will choose one of the C-Class’ rivals over this latest iteration.
-In fact, for that reason the C 300 e has won of Best Plug-In Hybrid Company Car Award two years in a row now.
+Mercedes has gone all-out with this version of its plug-in hybrid compact exec, adding a realistic 60 miles of electric range, a flagship-worthy infotainment system and comfortable interior to an already appealing package.
+It’s therefore hard to imagine that any company-car driver who isn’t ready to make the switch to electric will choose one of the C-Class's rivals over this latest iteration.
+In fact, for that reason the C 300 e has been named Best Plug-In Hybrid Company Car Award for two consecutive years.
 But we expect private buyers will fall for it just as easily, so long as they can stomach the high starting price.

 Most Popular